 Under section 244 of the Building Act 2004, council has decided to transfer the Building Act functions for consenting dams to the Waikato Regional Council.
-Fees will be charged in accordance with the fees and charges policy set by Waikato Regional Council.
+Fees will be charged in accordance with the fees and levies set by Waikato Regional Council (fees and levies can be found here).
 All fees and charges for consent processing will be invoiced directly to the applicant by Waikato Regional Council.